 By limiting the role of evaluations to coaching and development and setting base pay and regular raises that ensure competitive pay, you set the stage for an open, productive exchange.

 Have regular, honest feedback sessions – monthly is ideal.

-Also, increase your comfort level with pointing out the bad and good behaviors as they happen rather than saving them for the next meeting.
+Increase your comfort level of pointing out behaviors to improve as they happen rather than saving them for the next meeting.
 By giving feedback in the moment, you give the person the opportunity to reflect on what just happened.

-A person can more accurately and precisely recall what they were thinking and feeling in the moment and why they did what they did.
-If you wait, you reduce their ability to learn from their mistakes.
+A person can more accurately and precisely recall what they were thinking and feeling in the moment, why they did what they did, and how they could do it differently next time if it’s addressed right away.
+If you wait to have this conversation, you reduce their ability to learn from their mistakes.

 This goes hand-in-hand with #2.
 The most effective feedback is continual.
 Some organizations have chosen to drop performance evaluations altogether in exchange for on-going, real-time feedback.